-In fact, the essential oils distilled from certain plants are even more effective than the plants themselves, as well as their extracts obtained through processes like cold-pressing.
-Essential oils are the strongest form of the beneficial ingredients contained in plants, naturally produced in very small amounts.
+In fact, the essential oils distilled from certain plants are even more effective than the plants themselves.
+So are their extracts obtained through processes like cold-pressing.
+Essential oils are the strongest form of the beneficial ingredients contained in plants, produced in very small amounts.
 However, a little goes a long way, because of the oils’ strength and the need to dilute them before use with carrier oils such as jojoba or coconut oil.

 We’ll list some of the essential oils best able to help alleviate coughs — after a quick look at the different ways to use them.

 First, a warning.
 Essential oils are strong.
 Very strong.
 It’s quite rare that using them without first diluting them is advisable.
 A few drops of essential oil per ounce of carrier oil is the usual recommended ratio.

 There are three basic ways to use essential oils for a cough.

 1. Inhaling Them

 A device known as a diffuser is the most common inhalation tool; an essential oil diffuser uses one of several methods to force the oils to evaporate into the air.
 An ultrasonic humidifier can also be used, as can dry evaporation (simply placing drops of essential oil onto cotton balls).
 For a stronger effect, the oil can be added to a bowl of boiling water to create steam, which is then directly inhaled from the “steam bowl” with a towel placed over the head to contain the beneficial steam.